aroragarima/ga_consumer_revenue_prediction/console_outputs.md

 ##### channelGrouping - The channel via which the user came to the Store.
 ##### date - The date on which the user visited the Store.
 ##### device
-The specifications for the device used to access the Store.
+-The specifications for the device used to access the Store.
 ##### geoNetwork
 	- This section contains information about the geography of the user.
 ##### socialEngagementType